Michael-ASU/PowerWrangler/README.md

 * AnalogMonitorSerial.ino - Must be connected to Arduino IDE, will duplicate BLE output to serial logger

 ### Central Node
-Michael is still working through issues with the central node.
+Michael is still working through communication issues with the central node.
 The first few Bluetooth libraries I tried were very unstable.

 We'll use this repo to host:
 * User Interface (web directory)
 * Communication code to the remote nodes